 This special issue was possible with funding from the William Penn Foundation and Richard King Mellon Foundation.

 Pennypack Ecological Restoration Trust

-In collaboration with the U.S. Forest Service, Bureau of Land Management and the Pollinator Partnership, the Natural Areas Association is producing this special issue to:
+In collaboration with the U.S. Forest Service, Bureau of Land Management and the Pollinator Partnership, the Natural Areas Association produced this special issue to:

 Help raise awareness of the critical role pollinators play in ecosystems — and the dangers they face